 They said moreover unto Pharaoh, For to sojourn in the land are we come; for thy servants have no pasture for their flocks; for the famine is sore in the land of Canaan: now therefore, we pray thee, let thy servants dwell in the land of Goshen.
 [Genesis 47,4]

-In some medical schools today newly-qualified doctors still take his ‘Hippocratic Oath’, promising to practise medicine ethically.
+In some medical schools today, newly-qualified doctors still take their ‘Hippocratic Oath’, promising to practise medicine ethically.

 ©George Engel and Philip Holberton 2020 All rights reserved